Hirlam/Trac2Markdown.jl/docs/src/Phasing.md

 ## Introduction

 In the following we describe the procedure to interface the HIRLAM subversion repository to the git repository at Météo France.
 Further on, the tasks of the phasers and procedure to create a new branch are described.
 A course was held at Météo France in 2010 on the subject of ''Maintenance Training''.
 Some of the presentations made at this ''Maintenance Training'' course may still be of use.
-They are available from this !GmapDoc web page: [http://www.cnrm.meteo.fr/gmapdoc/spip.php?article208&lang=en](http://www.cnrm.meteo.fr/gmapdoc/spip.php?article208&lang=en)
+They are available from this !GmapDoc web page: [http://www.cnrm.meteo.fr/gmapdoc/spip.php?article208&lang# en](http://www.cnrm.meteo.fr/gmapdoc/spip.php?article208&langen)

-== Access to external Meteo France git repository==
+## Access to external Meteo France git repository

 Meteo France have a mirror of their git repository located outside of all firewalls.
 To be able to access the firewall you have to by granted access by providing a public SSH key to Meteo France.
 Once this is done you can clone the repository by: